I moved to Cleveland from Washington D.C. nearly five months ago.

-Those who work alongside Hicks say students that aren’t even his seek him out for how to handle peer pressure, or what to expect in college.
-It’s not a rare sight to see Mr. Hicks out a breakfast on a weekend with a few of his students.
+Those who work alongside Hicks say students that aren’t even his own seek him out for how to handle peer pressure, or what to expect in college.
+It’s not a rare sight to see Mr. Hicks out at breakfast on a weekend with a few of his students.
 A former college ball player, Hicks even accepted the head coaching position with the boys varsity basketball team.

 He has less time for himself, and less money, but Hicks wouldn’t trade his life for anyone’s in the world.

 “I help kids become better people every day: what more could I ask for,” said Hicks.

 The rain picked back up on Perkins Avenue outside the Kids in Need Resource Center.
 The need for me to run supplies to and from cars had increased.
 The grin I talked about earlier had spread.
 I was sporting it like it was Christmas.